abdelwahab94/Sales-Analysis-Dashboard/README.md

 # Sales-Analysis-Dashboard

 ## Project Description
-This project is a dynamic and interactive sales dashboard created in Excel.
-It provides a comprehensive overview of sales performance, key metrics, and actionable insights for better decision-making.
-Designed with a user-friendly interface, it includes visualizations and filters to explore data effectively.
+This project is a dynamic and interactive sales dashboard created in Excel, designed to provide a comprehensive overview of sales performance, key metrics, and actionable insights for better decision-making.
+It integrates **data cleaning**, **modeling**, and **visualization** to ensure accuracy and reliability of the insights presented.
+The dashboard is user-friendly, featuring intuitive visualizations and interactive filters to explore data effectively.
 ## Features
 ### Key Metrics:
 - **Net Sales**: $2.117M